PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 04:13:30
+Last updated: 2024-04-10 04:14:03
-Random Quote: So you do have a plan?
-Yeah, Mr. White!
-Yeah, science! - Jesse Pinkman
+Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow